 For years the real estate community has dismissed Daria Place as being too far north, not in Preston Hollow, too close to the Tollway, having out of date houses, too close to a public school and difficult to find.
 All of these perceptions will change as people will take a fresh look at the gated neighborhood for the home of President and Mrs. Bush.

-While the homes on Daria and Daria Place will still be close to the Tollway, once the gates are installed the neighborhood will be seen in a new and more favorable light.
+While the homes on Daria and Daria Place will still be close to the Tollway, once the gates get a gate repair the neighborhood will be seen in a new and more favorable light.
 All of a sudden it will occur to people that large Tollway sound walls have been installed, reflecting noise away from the homes on Daria.
 Current emission standards have eliminated much of the previous haze that hung over the street and nearby homes.
 Neighborhood gates also have a way of making people forget about traffic.
 The gated development, The Creeks of Preston Hollow, at Inwood and Royal is a good example.
 The traffic at this busy intersection of Royal and Inwood is still just as close, but somehow a gated neighborhood makes a person feel removed from any unpleasantness of the world around them and are willing to buy a $10, 000,000 home.

 Land prices go up more rapidly in neighborhoods where there are low contributing values to the existing structures.
 This allows for the rapid turnover of the modest houses that are replaced by expensive estate homes.
 Homeowners much prefer building or buying an estate home in a neighborhood that already has estate homes or where there is an expectation that the original modest neighborhood homes will soon be replaced with expensive estate homes.